cchitsiang/awesome-stars/README.md

 - [InstantID/InstantID](https://github.com/InstantID/InstantID) - InstantID : Zero-shot Identity-Preserving Generation in Seconds 🔥
 - [mnotgod96/AppAgent](https://github.com/mnotgod96/AppAgent) - AppAgent: Multimodal Agents as Smartphone Users, an LLM-based multimodal agent framework designed to operate smartphone apps.
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
-- [superduper-io/superduper](https://github.com/superduper-io/superduper) - 🔮 SuperDuper: Bring AI to your database!
-Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
-Including streaming inference, scalable
+- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Bring AI to your database!
+Integrate AI models and workflows with your database  to implement custom AI applications, without moving your data.
+Including streaming inference, scalable mode
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language